paazmaya/image-duplicate-remover/README.md

 * [ ] Number of unique colors, will be in `v0.3.0`
 * [ ] Image contents comparison, will be in `v0.4.0`

+The idea is to start from stronger method, while progressing towards a weaker method.

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `4.2.0`.

 Underneath [SQLite](https://github.com/mapbox/node-sqlite3) is used for storing any meta information about the files,